chikoon/mercamenitiz/README.md

-# MercAmenitiz Tech Challenge
+# MercAmenitiz
-Build a shopping cart command-line app
+Shopping cart CLI app written by Mike Blake as a tech challenge.

 ## Requirements
 You are the developer in charge of building a cash register.